 The hard truth: we can’t expect people to give us what us they don’t have.
 And we can recognize that holding onto our hurt and anger wastes our time and keeps us stuck.

 If we can, instead, offer grace, our focus changes from judgment to acceptance.
 And we begin to judge ourselves less, too.
-Ah, yes, the ugly little detail of our own self-judgment.
-Yet another reason to learn to forgive as early as we can.
+Ah, yes, the ugly cycle of our own self-judgment.
+Yet another reason for us to learn to forgive as early as we can.
 Again, forgiveness doesn’t mean we’re okay with what’s happened.
-It just means that we’re not going to let it dim the beauty of our future.
+It just means that we’re not going to let it get in the way of our having a healthy and productive future.

 >>> Own your own junk.